Marketing to Doctors, Part 2: Messaging & Segmentation

 Like everyone, doctors wish they had more time.

 Many (but not all) have considerable disposable income.
 Remember that there is a wide variance between physician income by specialty and geographic region.
-For instance, according to a 2022 Medscape study on physician income, Kentuky physicians were the top earners nationwide and averaged $364,000 while District of Columbia doctors squeaked by on just $232,000.
+For instance, according to Indeed, physicians in Iowa were the top earners nationwide, averaging $318,598, while Utah-based doctors squeaked by on just $137,745.

 What’s the point here?
-Yes, being a doctor is a vocation and a central self-defining aspect for most doctors, but doctors are still mothers, fathers, runners, glassblowing enthusiasts, and stamp collectors too.
+Yes, being a doctor is a vocation and a central, self-defining aspect for most doctors, but doctors are also mothers, fathers, runners, glassblowing enthusiasts, and stamp collectors.
 If you’re selling to doctors-as-people, keep that in mind.

 That’s a lot of variables.